NASCAR Cup Series career of Jeff Gordon: 2011: First year with Alan Gustafson

-Gordon started the 2011 season in Daytona driving the No. 24 Drive to End Hunger-sponsored Chevrolet Impala, with new crew chief Alan Gustafson, who had moved over from Mark Martin's No. 5 team after Steve Letarte was reassigned to Dale Earnhardt Jr.'s team.
-He started the race in the second position but after a pileup in turn 3 on lap 29, finished the race in 28th, right behind teammate Jimmie Johnson.
+Gordon would have a new crew chief in Alan Gustafson, who had moved over from Mark Martin's No. 5 team after Steve Letarte was reassigned to Dale Earnhardt Jr.'s team.
+Gordon would also have a new primary sponsor with non-profit AARP through the Drive to End Hunger campaign.
+Gordon's longtime sponsor, DuPont, had scaled back to secondary sponsorship.
+He started the Daytona 500 in the second position but after a pileup in turn 3 on lap 29, finished the race in 28th, right behind teammate Jimmie Johnson.
 The following week at Phoenix, Gordon won for the first time since Texas in April 2009 (a span of 66 races), and his second win in the previous three seasons.
 Over the next 5 races, Gordon only had one top 10.

 Gordon won his 70th pole at the 2011 Aaron's 499 at Talladega after qualifying with a lap speed of 178.248 mph, breaking a 3rd-place tie with Cale Yarborough for most poles.
 All four of the Hendrick Motorsports cars swept the top four positions, with Jimmie Johnson starting on Gordon's outside, with the second row being filled by Mark Martin and Dale Earnhardt Jr. Gordon drafted with Martin for the entire race.
 He led a few laps at the beginning of the race, but then purposely fell outside the Top 30 to avoid any trouble.
 With 10 laps to go, Gordon and Martin started their charge to the front, taking the lead at the white flag.
 Then, while side-by-side with Clint Bowyer and Kevin Harvick, coming through the tri-oval, Johnson and Earnhardt, who had also been drafting together the entire race, squeezed to their inside.
 Earnhardt rubbed fenders with Martin, killing his and Gordon's momentum.
 Gordon finished third, in a three-wide photo-finish won by Johnson over Bowyer by 0.002 seconds.

 Over the next four races, he finished outside of the Top 10.
 At Kansas, in the 13th race, Gordon finished 4th behind some fuel-strategy winners.
 After starting third at Pocono, Gordon won for the second time, his 84th career win, tying for third all-time with Darrell Waltrip and Bobby Allison, and his fifth win at Pocono, tying him with Bill Elliott for all-time wins at the racetrack.
 At Michigan, he had a poor finish of 17th.
 At Infineon he finished second.
 This started a streak of nine races in the top 13.
 At Bristol, Gordon led 206 laps, but finished third behind Martin Truex Jr. and Brad Keselowski due to the placement of his pit stall (at the start of the backstretch) slowing him down because of NASCAR's timing lines for the track.